ahmad-tanha/Who-is-Who/README.md

 - 👋 Hi, I’m Ahmad Tanha.
 - 👀 I’m mainly interested in telecom, programming, and machine learning.
 - 🌱 Learning is inseparable part of my life.
-- 🙋‍♂️ More info about me can be found on [LinkedIn](https://www.linkedin.com/in/ahmad-tanha/).
 - 📫 You can reach me via the following email addresses: ahmadtanha@email.kntu.ac.ir or ahmadtanha1374@gmail.com